standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes, yes, surely,” said Mr. Fletcher.

-{40}“It is not a woman’s business to preach,” said Miss Lydia.
+“It is not a woman’s business to preach,” said
+Miss Lydia.

 “Of course not,” said Emily.
 “I did not think